Toxic Shock Syndrome

 What is toxic shock syndrome?

-Toxic shock syndrome (TSS) is a serious illness that affects multiple systems of the body and is caused by toxins released by certain bacteria.
-Staphylococcus aureus (commonly referred to as “staph”) and Streptococcus pyogenes (usually referred to as group A Streptococcus or “strep”) are the two bacteria most often associated with toxic shock syndrome, although in rare cases other bacteria can cause the same symptoms.
+Toxic shock syndrome (TSS) is a serious bacterial infection that affects many systems of the body.
+Staphylococcus aureus (commonly referred to as “staph”) and Streptococcus pyogenes (usually referred to as group A Streptococcus or “strep”) are the two bacteria most often associated with toxic shock syndrome.
+They can release toxins into the bloodstream.
+These toxins can spread to many body organs, causing illness and damage.

 Who gets TSS?